 Amazon Future Engineer + BootUp Elementary Computer Science Initiative

-Districts who are awarded will participate in professional development over a 3 year period and teach computer science to students during the school day.
+Districts who are awarded will participate in professional development over a three year period and teach computer science to students during the school day.
 Every district is different; professional development and support will be customized and scheduled to take into account each district’s unique needs.
 Professional development and support will take place onsite at your district.

 This application is for a service award (no money is awarded) that provides all of the support needed to implement computer science in elementary grades district-wide.
 All professional development, support, and curriculum will be provided to each district at no cost.
 Districts will receive BootUp’s free project-based curriculum which uses the free coding platforms Scratch and ScratchJr.
 The curriculum (and over 100 projects) will remain free and available beyond the life of the award.

-The services provided by this award must begin during the 2020-2021 school year and must be completed by December 31, 2023.
 Districts will collaborate with BootUp to schedule professional development and onsite support over a three year period.